 Would love your thoughts, please comment at the end of the post!

-According to MarketWatch1, 1 in 5 white American women is addicted to tanning.
-As tanning is considered to be one of the beauty staples of the average American woman, here we answer all questions related to tanning before and after bariatric surgery, to make this aspect of lifestyle change after weight loss surgery slightly easier.
+View in Article, 1 in 5 white American women is addicted to tanning.
+As tanning is considered to be one of the beauty staples of the average American woman, here we answer questions related to tanning before and after bariatric surgery.
+Adapting to lifestyle change after weight loss surgery slightly easier.

 Is it okay to get a spray tan before bariatric surgery?